ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 void on_discovery_terminated(nfc_discovery_terminated_reason_t reason);
 ```

-Let the user know when a discovery loop has been terminated (either because endpoints have been found, the user canceled it or an error occured).
+Let the user know when a discovery loop has been terminated (either because endpoints have been found, the user canceled it or an error occurred).

 ```cpp
 void on_nfc_initiator_discovered(const mbed::SharedPtr<NFCRemoteInitiator>& nfc_initiator);

 void on_nfc_target_discovered(const mbed::SharedPtr<NFCRemoteTarget>& nfc_target);
 ```

 These methods called when a remote initiator (the local controller is acting as a target) or a remote target (the local controller is acting as an initiator) is detected.

-Shared pointers are used so that the user does not have to maintain the lifetime of these objects.
-The `NFCController` instance will release its reference when the endpoint is lost (see below).
+Shared pointers are used, so the user does not have to maintain the lifetime of these objects.
+The `NFCController` instance releases its reference when the endpoint is lost (see below).

 ### Endpoints

 ![nfc_endpoints_diagram]

-#### NFC Remote Endpoint
+#### NFC remote endpoint

-A remote endpoint is a generic NFC-enabled device with which the controller is communicating over the air interface.
+A remote endpoint is a generic NFC-enabled device with which the controller is communicating over the air interface:

 ```cpp
 nfc_err_t connect();